pythonpune/python-workshop/README.md

 Github also provides a nice feature to show the contributors of any project.

 Let's write a program to show
-* the contributors of cpython project with their names
+* Top 10 contributors of cpython project with their names
 * Numbers of commits made by the contributors
 * Find list of contributors having same number of commits